firefly-iii/docs/docs/docs/data-importer/advanced/json.md

 ### date_range_unit

-Spectre and Nordigen only. `d` for days, `w` for weeks, `m` for months, `y` for years.
+Spectre and GoCardless only. `d` for days, `w` for weeks, `m` for months, `y` for years.
 Used only if date_range is partial.

 ### date_range_number

-Spectre and Nordigen only.
+Spectre and GoCardless only.
 Number of days/weeks/months/years to go back.
 Used only if date_range is partial.

 ### date_not_before

-Spectre and Nordigen only.
+Spectre and GoCardless only.
 Used only if date_range is `range`.
 Will not import from dates before the set date.

 ### date_not_after

-Spectre and Nordigen only.
+Spectre and GoCardless only.
 Used only if date_range is `range`.
 Will not import from dates after the set date.

 ### nordigen_country

-Nordigen only.
+GoCardless only.
 The country of the bank you selected to import from.

 ### nordigen_bank

-Nordigen only.
+GoCardless only.
 The bank you selected to import from.

 ### nordigen_requisitions

-Nordigen only.
+GoCardless only.
 A list of valid "requisitions" (permissions to import) from your bank.

 ### conversion